dotnet/msbuild/Documentation/intro-to-cli.md

 - Runtime agnostic.
 - Simple extensibility and layering - "you had one job!"
 - Cross-platform - support and personality.
-- Outside-in philosphy - higher-level tools drive the CLI.
+- Outside-in philosophy - higher-level tools drive the CLI.

 Historical Context - DNX
 ========================